avera1988/Genome_Assembly_lecture/Doc/GenomeAssembly.md

 ## Hybrid assembly using both Illumina and Nanopore technologies.

-As we saw, Illumina assembly produced a very complete (> 98 %) but highly fragmented (104 contigs).
-Nonetheless, Nanopore technology produced a very few contings (9) but the completeness was super low (~ 19 %).
-Due to this, the best strategy is to perform a hybrid assembly.
+As we saw, Illumina-SPADES produced a very complete (> 98 %) but highly fragmented (104 contigs) assembly.
+Nonetheless, Nanopore technology produced a very few contings (9) but the completeness of the assembly was super low (~ 19 %).
+Due to this, the best strategy is to perform a hybrid assembly for improving the genome completeness and circularizaition.

 We can use Unicycler for this.